johannes-maly/johannes-maly.github.io/README.md

 - J. Maly: *[Recovery Algorithms for Quantized Compressed Sensing](https://mediatum.ub.tum.de/1471689)*, 2019, Phd thesis
 - J. Maly: *Weighted Energy-Dissipation Approximation for an Optimal Control Problem*, 2015, Master's thesis

+## Code

+- Supplementary material for *Robust Recovery of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition from Incomplete Measurements*: [ATLAS-Toolbox](ATLAS_Toolbox.zip)

 <!--
 <!-- You can use the [editor on GitHub](https://github.com/johannes-maly/johannes-maly.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files. -->